GarsztkaDominika/Interactive_essay/README.md

-# Interactive_essay
+# Hello

-The aim of this repository is to In this interactive essay I will try to demonstrate the potential of Jupyter Notebook.
+The aim of this repository is to demonstrate the potential of Jupyter Notebook.
 My work will consist of a language analysis based on an article found on the Wide Web.